 If your site is behind the curb, it’s going to hurt your number of visitors, leads, and inevitably conversions.

 Google even launched the Accelerated Mobile Pages or (AMP) project, which is a stripped-down version of the mobile web which runs on a reinvented version of the language used to create web pages: HTML.

 Long story short, this is a tool that helps websites speed up their load time dramatically.

-I recommend checking out the AMP project and learning more about it.
+Check out the AMP project to learn more about it.

 If you’ve ever seen the movie Her, starring Joaquin Phoenix, where his character falls in love with his AI virtual assistant Samantha, you’ll know just how big voice search has become.